Diabetes and oral health: A two-way street

-When it comes to diabetes and dental health matters, people with diabetes face a higher-than-average risk of developing gum disease and tooth loss.
-A recent study found that those with chronic gum disease had a 26% increased risk of developing type 2 diabetes.
-Gum disease can also increase blood sugar levels, causing complications for people with diabetes.
+Diabetes can affect your teeth and gums.
+In fact, people with diabetes face a higher-than-average risk of developing gum disease and tooth loss.
+What’s more, a recent study found that people with chronic gum disease had a 26% increased risk of developing type 2 diabetes.
+The good news is that treating gum disease and consistently maintaining good dental care habits can improve your blood sugar levels.

 Gum disease damages the bones that hold teeth in place.
 It causes gums to pull away from the teeth and form pockets between teeth and gums that can fill with germs and lead to infection.
-Because people with diabetes are less able to fight infections, blood sugar may rise and bone loss may progress quickly.
+Because people with diabetes are less able to fight infections, when blood sugar rises, bone loss may progress quickly.

 Other dental issues associated with diabetes